deeheber/strands-agent-template/README.md

 ✅ **Built-in observability** - CloudWatch logs, OpenTelemetry tracing
 ✅ **Quality tooling** - Automated testing, linting, formatting

+## Why Python + TypeScript?

+We chose Python for the agent implementation and TypeScript for infrastructure because each language offers the richest ecosystem for its respective framework.
+Strands provides first-class Python support with comprehensive documentation and tooling, while AWS CDK delivers the best developer experience through TypeScript.
+This gives you access to the most mature libraries, examples, and community resources for both domains.

+As these frameworks evolve, we may consolidate to a single language for simplicity.

 ## Quick Start

 ```bash